 Non-Texas State students will be asked to leave the campus, may be issued a criminal trespass warning and be cited for reckless damage.

-The use of non-motorized vehicles is not allowed in any campus building including any Housing and Residential Life building.
-If roommates agree, non-motorized vehicles may be stored in a room or apartment.
+* The use of non-motorized vehicles is not allowed in any campus building including any Housing and Residential Life building.
+If roommates agree, certain non-motorized vehicles, as outlined in the Resident Guide to Rights and Responsibilities, may be stored in a room or apartment.